https://github.com/ruby-oauth/oauth

 If you need some ideas of where to help, you could work on adding more code coverage,

-or if it is already ๐ฏ (see below) check reek, issues, or PRs,
+or if it is already ๐ฏ (see below) check issues or PRs,

 or use the gem and think about how it could be better.